 If the amount paid to you was less than the amount you earned, you may be eligible to receive a post-withdrawal disbursement of any earned aid that was not paid out prior to you leaving the University.
-The Office of Financial aid will notify you if you are eligible for a post-withdrawal disbursement.
+The Office of Scholarships and Financial aid will notify you if you are eligible for a post-withdrawal disbursement.
 For Federal loans, you will have to sign a statement agreeing to accept the loans.

 Satisfactory Academic Progress